 MSMQ, MTS, and custom adapters can be combined to create an excellent high-performance Enterprise Integration Application (EIA).

 Active Server Pages (ASP) - ASP is a sever-based technology that can provide a fully interactive browser-hosted user interface coupled to backend functionality.
 When combined with enterprise technologies like MTS and MSMQ, ASP can be part of a high-performance enterprise solution.
-ASP scripts can be created in a variety of scripting languages, although VB Script is the most popular.

 Hyper Text Markup Language (HTML, DHTML) - HTML is the content language of the Internet.
 HTML carries the text and images along with formatting information to web browsers.
 Also, HTML can be used to create interactive forms.
 Client-side scripts, such as JavaScript, can be contained in HTML.